Tinram/OpenSSL-File-Encrypt/README.md

 ## Max File Size

-The maximum file size that can be processed is approximately 1.8GB.
-(With no *php.ini* memory limitations.)
+The maximum file size that can be processed is approximately 1.8GB (with no *php.ini* memory limitations).

-The 1.8GB limit is seemingly dictated by the PHP *openssl* module (OpenSSL itself on the command-line will process files larger than 2GB).
+The 1.8GB limit is apparently dictated by the PHP *openssl* module (the OpenSSL executable will process files larger than 2GB).

 ## Speed

-The counter (CTR) cipher modes appear to be the fastest.
+Counter (CTR) cipher modes appear to be the fastest.

-Encryption / decryption rates of approximately 170MB/sec can be expected on mid-range hardware in CTR mode.
+Encryption and decryption rates of approximately 170MB/sec are possible on mid-range hardware in CTR mode.

 ## Low Memory Systems